firestar16/ACTS-121/chapter1.md

 ---
-title       : Normal Exercise Examples description : This Chapter Provides Normal Exercise Examples attachments :
+title       : Integration using R description : This chapter provides examples of computing integrals using R attachments :

 --- type:NormalExercise lang:r xp:100 skills:1 key:e62a39e6f9
 ## One Dimensional Integration for Financial Derivatives
 The mathematics of financial derivatives involves integrating probability density functions to compute expected values and probabilities.
-In this course, you will use R to compute these integrals.
+In this course, you will use R to compute some these integrals numerically.
 Follow the instructions below to calculate a simple integral using the `integrate()` function.